The four pillars of SEO are:

 3. Social Media

 The last element we want to mention is setting up social media accounts, which are essential for referral traffic.
-Social media will have a direct impact on your SEO as platforms like Facebook, Twitter, LinkedIn, Pinterest, and so forth, will pass on trust and authority back to your website.
-Just don’t expect to get the same amount as we discussed in the traditional backlink section.
+Social media will have a direct impact on your SEO as platforms like Facebook, Instagram, Twitter, LinkedIn, Pinterest, and so forth, will pass on trust and authority back to your website.

 While setting up your social media account, make sure to register your exact business name, include your NAP information and add your website URL to the page description.
 These elements will help solidify your credibility and better build your brand out.
 Typically, these social links are the first backlinks a new website builds – just remember to keep all information consistent across the different platforms.